dudash/openshift-workshops/www/3.4/default/workshop-lab-devmanage.md

 > <i class="fa fa-terminal"></i> Goto the terminal and type these commands:

 {% highlight csh %}
-$ oc new-app --name=dc-metro-map https://github.com/dudash/openshift-workshops.git --context-dir=dc-metro-map
+$ oc new-app --name=dc-metro-map https://github.com/brandoncox/openshift-workshops.git --context-dir=dc-metro-map
 $ oc expose service dc-metro-map
 {% endhighlight %}

 ### See the app in action and inspect some details
 There is no more ambiguity or confusion about where the app came from.
-OpenShift provides traceability for your running deployment back to the docker image and the registry it came from, as well as (for images built by openshift) back to the exact source code branch and commit.
+OpenShift provides traceability for your running deployment back to the docker image and the registry it came from, as well as (for images built by OpenShift) back to the exact source code branch and commit.
 Let's take a look at that.

 <div class="panel-group" id="accordionA" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">